tfriman/fuse-example-project/README.md

    -e AMQ_ROLE=admin
 ```

-Alternative way if your cluster already has AMQ streams for some other version (tested with 6.3):
+Alternative way if your cluster already has AMQ for some other version (tested with 6.3):

 ```oc new-app --search amq```